BossHobby/Docs/docs/Configuring-Quicksilver.md

 ### Filter

 <img src="/assets/img/QS_rates_4.png" width=100%>
-A given fitler pass can be disabled by setting the `Type` to `None`.
+A given filter pass can be disabled by setting the `Type` to `None`.
 For example a single gyro filter can be achieved by setting the `Gyro Pass 2 Type` to `None`.
 Unless otherwise recommended we advise leaving most of the settings here at default values and asking in the [Discord](https://discord.gg/wvWBymAxRH) server before changing.

 ## Receiver